ClickHouse/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 ## zookeeperSessionUptime {#zookeepersessionuptime}

-Returns uptime of current ZooKeeper session in seconds.
+Returns the uptime of the current ZooKeeper session in seconds.

 **Syntax**